J.D., University of Kentucky College of Law, 1995

 - U.S. District Court, Western District of Kentucky, 2011

-In almost two decades of workers' compensation practice, I've learned the best outcomes generally are secured when both the employer and carrier are active participants in defense of the claim.
+In over two decades of workers' compensation practice, I've learned the best outcomes generally are secured when both the employer and carrier are active participants in defense of the claim.
 I see them as valuable members of the team and strive to keep them not merely informed, but engaged throughout the process.

 Stephanie is a shareholder in Reminger’s Fort Mitchell office.
 Her insurance defense practice is focused on representing employers and carriers in a wide range of matters arising out of workers’ compensation, including employee claims, coverage disputes, UCSPA proceedings, medical fee disputes, and subrogation actions.

 Stephanie is regarded as a talented appellate advocate, a role founded on her strong writing skills and experience as a staff attorney for Kentucky’s Workers’ Compensation Board.
 Often called on to handle appeals of adverse decisions in large or complex claims, she has successfully briefed numerous cases before Kentucky’s Workers’ Compensation Board, Court of Appeals and Supreme Court.
 For instance, Stephanie was assigned to represent US Bank on appeal from an adverse decision by an administrative law judge, and achieved a defense victory after presenting oral argument to the Kentucky Supreme Court, in US Bank Home Mortgage v.
 Schrecker, 2014 Ky.
 LEXIS 617 (Dec.
 18, 2014).